-- (2) The amounts set forth in the "COBRA Continuation" column reflect the employer-paid portion of COBRA premiums to be made pursuant to each named executive officer's employment agreement, assuming each named executive officer was eligible for, and elected, COBRA coverage for the maximum period allowed by law.
-No value is reflected for Mr. Mefford as he did not participate in our medical and dental plans as of December 31, 2021. - (3) The amounts set forth in the "Accelerated Vesting of Equity Awards" column reflect the value of accelerated vesting of unvested stock options and restricted stock awards pursuant to our 2019 LTIP and 2010 LTIP based on the market value of our common stock of \$24.79 on December 31, 2021. - (4) Involuntary Termination (not in connection with a change in control) means a termination by (i) the employer other than for cause, death or disability, or (ii) the named executive officer for good reason, in either case that does not occur within six months prior to, or 24 months following, a change in control.
-For executives receiving benefits under our general severance plan, the severance payment generally is equal to four weeks of salary for each year of service with a maximum of 26 weeks of salary. - (5) Involuntary Termination (in connection with a change in control) means a termination by (i) the employer other than for cause, death or disability, or (ii) the named executive officer for good reason, in either case that occurs within six months prior to, or 24 months following, a change in control.
+(2) The amounts set forth in the "COBRA Continuation" column reflect the employer-paid portion of

+- COBRA premiums to be made pursuant to each NEO's employment agreement or change of control agreement, as applicable, assuming each NEO was eligible for, and elected, COBRA coverage for the maximum period allowed by law.
+No value is reflected for Messrs.
+Mefford and Casey as they did not participate in our medical and dental plans as of December 31, 2023. - (3) The amounts set forth in the "Accelerated Vesting of Equity Awards" column reflect the value of accelerated vesting of unvested restricted stock awards pursuant to our 2019 LTIP based on the market value of our common stock of \$27.56 on December 29, 2023 (the last trading day of the year).
+In certain instances, the NEOs will also be entitled to accelerated vesting of the NEOs' unvested options.
+As of December 29, 2023 (the last trading day of the year), the value of the Company's stock was below the NEOs' option exercise price and therefore no value is reflected on this table with respect to the acceleration of the NEOs' options. - (4) Involuntary Termination (not in connection with a change in control) means, pursuant to the terms of the NEO's employment agreement, a termination by (i) the employer other than for cause, death or disability, or (ii) the NEO for good reason, in either case that does not occur within six months prior to, or 24 months following, a change in control. - (5) Involuntary Termination (in connection with a change in control) means, pursuant to the terms of the NEO's employment agreement, a termination by (i) the employer other than for cause, death or disability, or (ii) the NEO for good reason, in either case that occurs within six months prior to, or 24 months following, a change in control. - (6) Involuntary Termination (not in connection with a change in control) means, pursuant to the terms of Mr. Casey's change of control agreement, a termination by (i) the employer other than for cause, death or disability, or (ii) Mr. Casey for good reason, in either case that does not occur within six months prior to, or 24 months following, a change in control. - (7) Involuntary Termination (in connection with a change in control) means, pursuant to the terms of the Mr. Casey's change of control agreement, a termination by (i) the employer other than for cause, death or disability, or (ii) Mr. Casey for good reason, in either case that occurs within six months prior to, or 24 months following, a change in control.